slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Take extreme ownership.
 Why? when are willing to swallow your pride and take ownership of your life and success, you will cultivate respect for yourself and respect from others.

 <!--
+Men take responsibility for their lives, treat others with respect, and do what needs to be done.

+Rather go to bed without dinner then to rise in debt. -- Benjmain Franklin

+Be willing to side with the minority.

+> *'Quality means doing it right when no one is looking.' -- Henry Ford*

+> *'Look for results, not salutes.' -- Captain Michael Abrashoff*

 > *'With enough courage, you can do without a reputation.' -- Margaret Mitchell*

 Humility With forward action: 'I wasn’t the smartest in X but..'